iyellalot25/backend-101-FLR/README.md

 Task completion status is stored as `0` or `1` in SQLite and converted to `false` or `true` in the API response.

 The database also contains an index on the `done` column to support completion-status filtering.

+The additional filtering, search, sorting, pagination, statistics, and reset features are handled using SQL queries.

+Multi-step database operations such as seeding and resetting tasks use SQLite transactions.

 ### **Example SQL Query**